Why API-first is the key to fast development and scalable AI integration

 Why pick API-first apps or platforms?

-One big benefit of this strategy is that the user interface will offer access to the same data and functionality as the backend.
+One big benefit of this strategy is that the user interface will offer access to the same data and functionality as the back end.
 You’ll be able to perform the same tasks, whether you opt to do them manually through the user interface or programmatically through the API.

 Contrast that with a code-first API strategy.
-This exposes only a small subset of the app or platform’s data and functionality through the API.
+This exposes only a small subset of the app’s or platform’s data and functionality through the API.
 That limits the tasks you can complete programmatically.
 You’ll be able to access only the data and functionality that the developer thinks you should access — for every other task, you’ll need to work manually in the app.

-For example, imagine you were building out a workflow for translating content in Contentful.
 Since Contentful is an API-first platform, you’ll have access to all the data and functionality necessary to build a connector to your translation microservice.
-Just use Contentful’s Read API to fetch the content, translate it, and then use the Content Management fields API to insert it back.
-Done.
+Just use Contentful’s Read API to fetch and translate the content, and then use the Content Management API to insert it back.

 This is powerful.
 You are essentially creating a composable application without writing a single line of glue code just by interacting with the API in a generic defined fashion, and using no special tools.
 This greatly reduces the amount of development needed to accomplish your unique goals.